-Heart Qi Deficiency is one of many possible underlying factors from a TCM perspective for health issues, such as anemia, angina, arrhythmia (palpitations), cardiomyopathy (dilated), congestive heart failure, coronary artery disease, diabetes type ii, forgetfulness, heat stroke, impotence (erectile dysfunction), insomnia, myocardial infarction, neurasthenia, palpitations, systemic lupus erythematosus (sle) among others, often involving layered combinations of issues.
+Heart Qi Deficiency is one of many possible underlying factors from a TCM perspective for health issues such as anemia, angina, arrhythmia (palpitations), cardiomyopathy (dilated), congestive heart failure, coronary artery disease, diabetes type ii, forgetfulness, heat stroke, impotence (erectile dysfunction), insomnia, myocardial infarction, neurasthenia, palpitations, and/or systemic lupus erythematosus (sle).

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, heart qi deficiency is referenced in the following acupuncture protocol sections:

 Some acupuncture points are considered "empirically" related to a specific diagnostic patter or condition.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure: